annefried/annefried.github.io/_posts/2024-05-27-scientific_writing.md

 If a paper is not in the ACL Anthology, try finding a high-quality Bibtex entry in [dlpb](https://dblp.org/) - also for ArXiv papers!
 If an ArXiv paper has a follow-up version accepted for publication at a conference or journal, you should cite this peer-reviewed version.
 Only if you cannot find an entry in these sources, resort to other sources for Bibtex entries (e.g., Google Scholar).

+## Cross-References

+Your readers should be able to read your thesis or papers in linear orders.
+(As a child, I used to like the kind of crime stories where, as a reader, I could play detective by jumping to particular pages: a thesis or paper should not fall into this genre!)
+Use cross-references with care.
+Forward-references are almost always bad: as rule of thumb, only use them if absolutely necessary (this should not be the case more than 2 times per thesis/article).
+Instead, when you feel yourselves inclined to refer forwards, describe the important points in 2-3 sentences such that your reader will be able to follow the ideas you will describe next.
+Backward-references are okay, but only use them if absolutely necessary as well.

 ## Examples and abbreviations